CMA CGM introduces NETWORKING INTERMEDIATION SERVICES

 CMA CGM presents them with a list of potential new business partners;

 The two potential partners begin negotiating to develop their activity.
-The exporter only incurs fees if an agreement is signed.
+The exporter only incurs fees if an agreement is signed.0 Links